dinkelburg/diversdesk/diversdesk/src/content/docs/support/purediveresort-3fa46156-b80a-454c-babf-9a7226e84b52.md

 ## Pure Q&A list

+### Q: Can I print Bills </br>
-### Q: Does the system allow printing the bills?
-Generating an invoice and printing it on a small thermal printer?
+**Q:** Does the system allow printing the bills?
+Generating an invoice and printing it on a small thermal printer?</br>
 **A:** By generating an invoice, an A4 pdf is automatically created (for normal printer).
 Not sure what file format your thermal printer requires.
 We can always have a look at it.

+### Q: Where can I find a Manual?
-### Q: Is there a youtube manual for using the platform?
-With a step by step manual of the workflow?
+**Q:** Is there a youtube manual for using the platform?
+With a step by step manual of the workflow? </br>
-Documentation can be found through: [https://www.diversdesk.com/quickstart\_guide/](https://www.diversdesk.com/quickstart_guide/)
+**A:** Documentation can be found through: [https://www.diversdesk.com/quickstart\_guide/](https://www.diversdesk.com/quickstart_guide/)
 Video training can be foud through: [https://www.diversdesk.com/video\_training](https://www.diversdesk.com/video_training)

 ### Q: How can I delete an existing booking?
 **A:** Atm bookings will stay in the cancel tab.
 From there we will delete upon request.
 And the rights to completely delete be given during our next update.
 [https://www.loom.com/share/324e71211b374ab180915f4e5a0f1578?sid=edc90d07-6e9b-4831-aead-1bddd2f7a959](https://www.loom.com/share/324e71211b374ab180915f4e5a0f1578?sid=edc90d07-6e9b-4831-aead-1bddd2f7a959)

+### Q: Is there an Activity Log kept in Diversdesk?
-### Q: While registering a booking - is it possible to add a field mentioning who of the staff has made that booking?
+**Q:** While registering a booking - is it possible to add a field mentioning who of the staff has made that booking?
 Should be possible to pick any of the staff or mark it as Agent or Other.
 Can it be a dropdown menu in the booking reference field?
-**A: Staff history**
+**A: Activity Log / Staff history**
 Yes, We do alreay track the entries/changes made and by which user account.
 It simply doesn't show yet on your end.
 We can ofcourse make this visible, but it entitles a bit of work.
 **Sales channel**
 Very good one.
 This has been a request on multiple occcasions and we can implement this one fairly fast.